How to Deploy Intelligent Reflecting Surfaces in Wireless Network: BS-side, User-side, or Both Sides?: Design Challenges and Promising Solutions

 Alternatively, the beam-training based method does not require the CSI explicitly.
-Instead, it is a codebook-based beamforming method that directly searches for the best beam in the spatial domain that yields the optimum performance, which is thus of lower complexity and more scalable with the increasing number of IRS reflecting elements in the network as compared to the channel-estimation based methods {{due to the finite number of beam codewords}}. {While an efficient IRS beam training scheme has been recently proposed in \cite{wang2021joint} that is applicable to systems under the user-/BS-side IRS deployment, its extension to the hybrid IRS deployment is still open, which is more challenging due to the additional inter-IRS channels and thus calls for new beam training designs.
-For example, to reduce the beam training overhead, an efficient approach is by designing the hybrid offline-online beam training, where the beam training for quasi-static BS-IRS and inter-IRS channels is performed offline prior to data transmissions, while the IRS beam directions to the mobile users are trained in real time.} { In practice, the beam training method can be used to generate a proper fingerprinting database that collects a set of optimal beamforming designs at some user positions, with which deep learning techniques can be leveraged to predict the mapping between the position of an arbitrary user and its corresponding optimal beamforming.} More research along this direction is needed for further exploration.
+Instead, it is a codebook-based beamforming method that directly searches for the best beam in the spatial domain that yields the optimum performance, which is thus of lower complexity and more scalable with the increasing number of IRS reflecting elements.
+While an efficient IRS beam training scheme has been recently proposed in\cite{wang2021fast,you2020fast} that is applicable to systems under the user-/BS-side IRS deployment, its extension to the hybrid IRS deployment is more challenging due to the additional inter-IRS channels. {Specifically, for IRS-aided communication systems in high-frequency bands (e.g., millimeter wave), the involved channels can be characterized by a small number of propagation paths.
+In this case, an efficient approach is by designing the hybrid offline-online beam training\cite{mei2021distributed}, where the beam training for the (sparse) quasi-static BS-IRS and inter-IRS channels are performed offline prior to data transmissions, while the channel path directions from each IRS to the mobile users are trained in real time.} In practice, the beam training method can be used to generate a proper fingerprinting database that collects a set of optimal beamforming designs at some user positions, with which deep learning techniques can be leveraged to predict the mapping between the position of an arbitrary user and its corresponding optimal beamforming.
+More research along this direction is needed for further exploration.

-\section{{IRS Placement and Elements Allocation}}
+\subsection{{IRS Placement and Elements Allocation}}

 While IRS deployment is assumed to be fixed in the preceding subsections, we consider in this subsection the design of IRS deployment, including the IRSs' placement and their reflecting elements' allocation.